MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/plan-network.md

 ## Logical networks created by default

 In the VMM console, **Fabric** >**Networking** > **Logical networks**, you might see logical networks created by VMM by default.
-VMM creates these networks to ensure that when you add a host, you've at least one logical network for deploying virtual machines and services.
+VMM creates these networks to ensure that when you add a host, you have at least one logical network for deploying virtual machines and services.
 No network sites are created automatically.

 To illustrate how these settings work, suppose that you haven't changed the settings and you add a Hyper-V host to VMM management.
 In this case, VMM automatically creates logical networks that match the first DNS suffix label of the connection-specific DNS suffix on each host network adapter.
 On the logical network, VMM also creates a VM network that is configured with **no isolation**.
 For example, if the DNS suffix for the host network adapter was corp.contoso.com, VMM would create a logical network named **corp**, and on it, a VM network named **corp** that is configured with no isolation.